seek-oss/skuba/docs/deep-dives/github.md

 This can be enabled by propagating Buildkite environment variables and a GitHub API token.
 At SEEK, this token can be configured through a `:tw` repository suffix in BuildAgency.
-For example, with the Docker plugin:
+For example, with the [Docker Buildkite plugin]:

 ```yaml
 steps: